Troy Parrott

-Troy Daniel Parrott (born 4 February 2002) is an Irish professional footballer who plays as a forward for Eredivisie club AZ and the Republic of Ireland national team.
+Troy Daniel Parrott (born 4 February 2002) is an Irish professional footballer who plays as a striker for La Liga club Real Betis and the Republic of Ireland national team.

 Club career

 Tottenham Hotspur

 From Dublin, Parrott started his youth career with Belvedere.
+He was first identified for Tottenham Hotspur by Martin McGuigan, the club's Republic of Ireland scout based in Newry.
 In July 2017, Parrott joined Tottenham Hotspur for an undisclosed fee.
 On 4 February 2019, on his 17th birthday, Parrott signed his first professional contract with Tottenham.
 He made his first-team debut for Tottenham in the 3–2 International Champions Cup friendly win over Juventus on 21 July 2019.
 On 24 September 2019, Parrott made his professional debut for Tottenham in their third round loss in the EFL Cup against Colchester United.
 On 7 December 2019, Parrott made his Premier League debut under manager José Mourinho, in a 5–0 win against Burnley.
 On 8 February 2020, Parrott signed a new three-and-a-half-year contract with Spurs until the summer of 2023, with an option to extend for an extra year.